-Fortunately, safety labels (which can be purchased here) are extremely affordable and easy to use.
-Many facilities have an industrial label printer (similar to this one) on site to create custom labels as soon as they are needed.
+Fortunately, safety labels are extremely affordable and easy to use.
+Many facilities have an industrial label printer on site to create custom labels as soon as they are needed.
 This can be a great way to help reduce the number and type of hand hazards in any facility.

 Working in Cold Environments

 Whether it is a construction crew working outside in the winter, or someone who may have to work in an indoor freezer, cold environments can have a major effect on hands if you don’t have the proper protection.

 Working in cold environments can cause hands to become numb, and eventually lead to frostbite.
 Many people are surprised at just how quickly this can happen.
 The risk is amplified when you are working in a moist area or with water.

 While everyone knows that gloves are important, they can also be restricting and get in the way.
 Employees may be tempted to take them off to complete a task, but that is a big mistake.
 In just minutes the nerves in hands can be damaged by the cold, resulting in numbness and other problems that can last the rest of their life.

 Companies need to make sure they stress the importance of always wearing the right gloves while working in the cold, and to never take them off.
 Letting people know about the risk of frost bite, and how it can cause lifelong problems is very important.

 When people think about hand hazards they often first thing about hands being crushed, cut or burned.
 The fact is, however, that problems associated with repetitive motion are also quite common.